CookG/CommonNotes/macvim.md

 #To update macvim
 * Run `brew update && brew upgrade`

+# Always use the vim inside MacVim (recommanded for YouCompleteMe)
+`brew install macvim --with-override-system-vim`
+`brew linkapps macvim`
+note command line tool for xcode may be needed for the compilation.

 #Add vim configuration file
 * In the new directory or Mac, the ~/.vim folder and the ~./vimrc configuration file are not exist.
 To create these files